Author Guidelines

 Submission of manuscripts

 Submission of an article implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis), that it is not under consideration for publication elsewhere, and that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out.
 If accepted, the article will not be published elsewhere in the same form, in English or in any other language, without the written consent of the Publisher.
 If an article has previously been published, it will be retracted from the journal and a notice of retraction issued.
 The Editors reserve the right to edit or otherwise alter all contributions, but authors will receive proofs for approval before publication.
-Submission of the manuscript also implies the authors agree to the following: (i) The work is original and free from plagiarism; (ii) All authors have agreed on the on the authorship order.
+Submission of the manuscript also implies that the authors agree to the following: (i) The work is original and free from plagiarism; (ii) All authors have agreed on the authorship order.
 The corresponding order shall be responsible for settling disputes.
 After publication of the final article, it will no longer be possible to change the authorship order. (iii) Conflicts of interest must be explicitly stated at the end of the manuscript.

 Copy right